ingo/ingo.github.io/_recipes_for_later/beef_stuffed_acorn_squash.md

 ### Notes

 - Substitutions for this Stuffed Acorn Squash Recipe:

-* Mushrooms: If you don’t like mushrooms you can omit them
+- Mushrooms: If you don’t like mushrooms you can omit them
-* Dried Fruit: If you don’t have figs dried cranberries or raisins would be delicious
+- Dried Fruit: If you don’t have figs dried cranberries or raisins would be delicious
-* To make nut free: omit pecans and use one of La Tourangelle’s other delicious oils like this one
+- To make nut free: omit pecans and use one of La Tourangelle’s other delicious oils like this one
-* To make dairy free: omit the cheese
+- To make dairy free: omit the cheese
-* To make paleo/whole30: omit the cheese
+- To make paleo/whole30: omit the cheese
-* Squash: If you don’t have acorn squash, this recipe would work well with spaghetti squash
+- Squash: If you don’t have acorn squash, this recipe would work well with spaghetti squash

-Weight Watchers Note: With the recipe as is, this meal is 13.5SP.
-This can be a 2.5SP meal if you follow the following substitutions: Save 1 SP per serving by cooking with an oil spray rather than pouring into the pan.
-Current points calculated using 95/5 ground beef.
-You can sub 99% fat free turkey for beef and save 4SP per serving.
-Save 3SP per serving by omitting pecans.
-Save 3SP per serving if you use fat free cheese.